RuneSchool/RuneSchool.github.io/_posts/2026-4-26-etymology.md

 So it's taking the historical rootedness argument from the preface to its fullest.

-## What I did
+## What we did

-I want to just *do* things, so I took the mapping of OE phonemes to latin letter spellings and I started making a dictionary file, starting from the most common words, working my way down.
+I want to just *do* things, so I took the mapping of OE phonemes to latin letter spellings and I started making a dictionary file.
+Myself and the creator of this system started from the most common words, working our way down.

-There are currently ~1,000 words in the dictionary.
+We got ~1,000 words in the dictionary.
 I then exposed this dictionary via a [translation tool](https://rune.school/dictionary/translate-etym) so that we could generate sample sentences and get a feel for the system.

 I then made a [Keyman keyboard](https://github.com/trosel/etym-spelling-keyboard) for typing and text prediction to help with spelling.